avnet-iotconnect/iotc-wiced-sdk/README.md

 in place of client.cer and privkey.cer
 * Create a target matching your platform in the right side panel *Make Target" of the C/C++ perspective "demo.iotconnect_demo-CYW943907AEVAL1F download run".
 Replace CYW943907AEVAL1F with your own platform string.
-* For Laird EWB: you can use the target *demo.iotconnect_demo-LAIRD_EWB-ThreadX-NetX-SDIO-debug download download_apps run*.
+* For Laird EWB: you need to use target *demo.iotconnect_demo-LAIRD_EWB-ThreadX-NetX-SDIO-debug download download_apps run*.
+This target will also make it possible to debug the software as described in the debugging section below.
+* For CY8CKIT-062-WiFi-BT  you need to use target *demo.iotconnect_demo-CY8CKIT_062-debug download download_apps run*
 This target will also make it possible to debug the software as described in the debugging section below.

 ### Integrating the SDK Into your own project.